 ©Spok83/Shutterstock.com

 Another highly accurate yet slightly less obvious way to tell if your gecko is male vs. female is to determine if they have hemipenal bulges.
-These bulges are only present on males.
-The gecko’s hemipenes are stored in the bulges until they need to mate, in which case they’ll pop out temporarily.
+These bulges are only present in males.
+The gecko’s hemipenes are stored in the bulges until mating, at which point they will temporarily protrude.

 Hemipenal bulges are two small mounds present on the underside of your gecko just beneath their vent.
 Male geckos have distinct bulges, while females’ vents are smooth.
-You can use the same methods mentioned above here.
-Either hold the gecko above your head or place them in a clear-bottomed container, and examine the area just under their vent.
+You can use the same methods mentioned above: either hold the gecko above your head or place it in a clear-bottomed container, then examine the area just under its vent.

 Method 3: Examine Femoral Pores